Deathloop Accessibility Report

 If you want to play Deathloop, but it doesn't offer the Navigation accessibility features you require, these similar games extend the Navigation accessibility:

-Deathloop has 8 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 8 accessibility features for Controls in Deathloop which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Multiple Buttons & Two Sticks: Can play with multiple buttons and two sticks.